AKA What Lurks Below

 ‘The name’s Ilia, drink?’

 ‘No thanks, I’m good.’

 ‘Not stupid are you?
-The stuff round here’ll rob you of life as easily as it’ll keep you warm.
+The stuff round here’ll take years off you as easily as it’ll keep you warm.
 I’ve lost count of the amount of friends I couldn’t wake when morning came.
 Quit standing there anyway, if you won’t drink get closer to the fire’